ersus93/bbalert/README.md

 * **ElToque API:** Source for Cuban informal market rates (includes retry logic for reliability).
 * **ScreenshotOne:** Renders HTML/TradingView widgets into images for the `/graf` command.

+### 3.5.
+Dynamic Image Generation The bot features a dedicated engine in image_generator.py.
+* **Command:** `/tasaimg` triggers this function via admin.py.
+* **Process:** It loads a base template (img.png) and uses the Pillow library to draw the latest exchange rates (fetched from ElToque) directly onto the image coordinates.
+It dynamically adjusts font positioning based on the data.

 ---

 ## 4. Admin & Monetization Features